Jim Tschen Emmons

 Community Building

 One of Jim’s goals is to build a viable historical sabre community in the Portland area specifically and the PNW in general.
-This is happening by fits and starts.
+Though there have been fits and starts, some of these efforts have certainly helped.
 The first sabre seminar Jim put together, in 2015, covered Henry Angelo’s infantry sword manual (1845), the system under study at Academia Duellatoria (now defunct), where Jim occasionally fenced and helped prepare students for the AHF tourney.
 In this first seminar he collaborated with Velah Gilbert, then a student there, and a serious student of sabre.

 In 2016 he and his friend, Will Richmond (NWFC), were invited to introduce sabre (Italian/Italo-Hungarian) to Grit City HEMA in Tacoma.
 The success of that class led to further seminars, first at Indes WMA, where Jim worked with Brent Lambell to turn Indes’ KdF fighters into sabre fans, then twice at Herzstich Dueling Guild in Tacoma (the last time with Christopher Bigelow from Northwest Fencing Academy).

-From 2016 to 2018 Jim headed the sabre program at Northwest Armizare.
+From 2016 to 2018 Jim headed the sabre program at Northwest Armizare, co-teaching it with his first adult student, Natalie Rowland.
+She ran the Indes WMA sabre program for a time before she and her husband took up Brazilian Jiu Jitsu.
 In 2019 Jim taught additional sabre seminars at High Desert Armizare, in Bend, and returned to Indes (now Indes Ferox Gladio) to provide a refresher course.
 In between these seminars Jim taught sabre or helped out with demonstrations everywhere from the Oregon Renaissance Faire to the Sherwood Robin Hood Festival.
 He has presented at Swordsquatch (2017), the Thundermark Armored Deed (2018), and the University Club of Portland, this last in concert with other area historical fencers.
-While still on social media, Jim assisted Velah Gilbert and Jay Maas in managing the largest page devoted to sabre on Facebook, the “Military/Classical Sabre” page, with over 8,000 members from all over the world.
+While still on social media, Jim assisted Velah Gilbert and Jay Maas in managing the largest page devoted to sabre on Facebook, the “Military/Classical Sabre” page, with over 10,000 members from all over the world.

 In 2020 & 2021 Jim delivered several online lectures/discussions.
 One, an examination of problems in interpreting illustrations in Bolognese sources, Jim delivered online at Northwest Armizare.
-Looking at a later period, this time at Sala della Spada, Jim shared research he was working on that concerned an odd interpretation of the lunge in historical fencing circles.
-In related work, Jim has had the honor to chat with the renowned scholar of Persian martial arts, Dr. Manouchechr Khorasani at Razmafzar TV (Youbtue), first about historical fencing generally, and then in association with Ken Jay about French smallsword, and with Mike Cherba, Radaellian sabre.
+Looking at a later period, this time at Sala della Spada (Carlisle, PA), Jim shared research he was working on that concerned an odd interpretation of the lunge in historical fencing circles.
+In related work, Jim has had the honor to chat with the renowned scholar of Persian martial arts, Dr. Manouchechr Khorasani at Razmafzar TV (Youbtue), on several occasions, discussing everything from historical fencing generally, to French smallsword (with Ken Jay), and Radaellian sabre (with Mike Cherba).
 From time to time Jim has happily provided a target for Mike Cherba, Northwest Armizare, a key researcher in the marital arts of the Republic of Georgia, and acted as Mike’s pell when he and Dr. Khorasani discussed the intricacies of Georgian sword and buckler and when Mike presented at Swordsquatch.

 Research, Interviews, & Media